MWASoftware/ibx4lazarus/examples/scriptengine/readme.txt

 ========================

 This example application illustrates use of the TIBXScript SQL script engine.
-It works with the example employee database and with various test scripts to illustrate how it works.
+It works with the example employee database and comes with various test scripts to illustrate how it works.
 These are all located in the "tests" directory.

 Compile and run the application after first ensuring that the example employee database is